Mrfrey14/salesforceDev/How-to-Setup-ESLint-in-IntelliJ.md

-### In IntelliJ do the following steps:
+_### In IntelliJ do the following steps:_

+1. Download nodejs here: [Node JS Install](https://nodejs.org/en/download/) or use chocolately and nodist if you know what you're doing (this approach is a bit better imo): [NodeJS Nodist Install Instructions](https://github.com/nullivex/nodist)

-1. Open the Terminal Window
+1. Open the Terminal Window in IntelliJ

 2. Run the command `npm init`
     * Enter a meaningful name for your package and then press enter